cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 This output shows there are 2 CPU cores, and a total of 4Gb of memory available to us.

-1. Let us create a different deployment which has an initial request of 0.5 of a core, and 256 Mb of memory, and display how much cpu is in use currently.
+1. Let us create a different deployment from a different image which has an initial request of 0.5 of a core, and 256 Mb of memory, and display how much cpu is in use currently.

     ```
     kubectl run resource-consumer --image=gcr.io/kubernetes-e2e-test-images/resource-consumer:1.4 --expose --service-overrides='{ "spec": { "type": "NodePort" } }' --port 8080 --requests='cpu=500m,memory=256Mi'